 As a statement of public policy, this Code shall be subject to annual review to address discipline issues and revise the code as warranted.

-Suggestions for amending the Discipline Code shall be made in writing to the building principal who will forward them to the School Conduct Committee for review and response as necessary.
-This committee will meet annually and make recommendations for changes for the following year.
+Suggestions for amending the Discipline Code shall be made in writing to the building principal who will collaborate with the dean of students for review and response as necessary.